There are loads of beaches in the Florida Keys to choose from, here are the top 10 thanks to their views, sand, amenities and things to do…

 A small, palm-lined sandy beach located on Key Largo – the largest of the Keys – Harry Harris Park is a perfect spot to bask in the warm tropical sun and swim in serene waters.
 With a laid-back atmosphere and great snorkeling and fishing opportunities off the stone jetty, there is plenty to draw visitors to Harry Harris Park Beach.

 The shallow lagoon is protected by a stone jetty and offers calm water that kids and adults can enjoy.
 Another big plus to the beach is the picnic tables dotting the beach and great facilities to use nearby.
+This is one of the prettiest beaches in Key Largo for sure.

 3. John Pennekamp Coral Reef State Park, Key Largo